This article answers some frequently asked questions about Azure Managed Disks and Azure Premium SSD disks.

 What happens if I have multiple incremental snapshots and delete one of them?

-Deleting one of your incremental snapshots does not affect subsequent incremental snapshots.
+Deleting one of your incremental snapshots doesn't affect subsequent incremental snapshots.
 The system merges the data occupied by the first snapshot with the next snapshot under the hood to ensure that the subsequent snapshots are not impacted due to the deletion of the first snapshot.

 Azure shared disks

 If I have an existing disk, can I enable shared disks on it?

 Compatible managed disks created with API version 2019-07-01 or newer can enable shared disks.
 To do this, you need to unmount the disk from all VMs that it is attached to.
 Then, edit the maxShares property on the disk.

 If I no longer want to use a disk in shared mode, how do I disable it?